 All researchers are encouraged to protect their work by using the National Security Guidelines for Research Partnerships to assess and mitigate risks associated with any potential research partnership.

 The National Security Guidelines for Research Partnerships will be applied to federal research partnership funding starting with to all applications to the Natural Science and Engineering Research Council’s (NSERC) Alliance Grants involving a private sector organization partner.

 The Risk Assessment Form and the applicant’s proposed risk mitigation measures will be submitted to and assessed by NSERC, in consultation with national security partners as appropriate.
 Additional mitigation measures may be required as a prerequisite of funding approval.

 Applications for partnerships which are assessed as high risk to national security and/or where risks cannot be appropriately mitigated will not be funded.

 Annex A – Sensitive research areas

-Some fields of research have a clear link to advancing military or intelligence capabilities (for example, nuclear, chemical, biological, radiological, or space applications) and, therefore, have laws, regulations, and institutional policies in place that must be followed to guide the conduct of research and export of any resulting knowledge.
+Some fields of research (for example, nuclear, chemical, biological, radiological, or space applications) have a clear link to advancing military or intelligence capabilities and, therefore, have laws and regulations in place that must be followed for the conduct of research and export of any resulting knowledge.
+For example:

 - Research in areas relating to conventional weapons and dual-use goods may be subject to the Export Control List (ECL) of the Export and Import Permits Act (EIPA) and may require permits prior to transfer of technology to researchers outside of Canada.

-- Research in missile and rocket technology, space technology and chemical and biological weapons and agents may also be subject to the requirements of the EIPA.
+- Research in areas related to missile and rocket technology, space technology and chemical and biological weapons and agents may also be subject to the ECL of the EIPA.

 - Research in areas involving or applicable to nuclear programs are subject to the EIPA as well as the Nuclear Non-proliferation Import and Export Control Regulations;

-- Research in areas related to goods/technology identified in the Schedule of the Defence Production Act (the Controlled Goods List) are particularly sensitive and are subject to the Controlled Goods Program;
+- Research in areas related to goods or technology identified in the Schedule of the Defence Production Act (known as the Controlled Goods List) are sensitive and subject to the Controlled Goods Program;

 - Research partnerships with institutions and/or researchers located in a country listed on the Area Control List of the EIPA must be authorized by an export permit issued by the Minister of Foreign Affairs regardless of the nature of the research.